johnmathews/johnmathews.is/data/blog/chezmoi.md

 couple of hours to learn a few new habits and iron out a few wrinkles[ref]Happily, it seems like the amount of time required to learn or become familiar with a new tool is decreasing.
-I guess this is to be expected as experience increases but nonetheless it's gratifying to realise.<br class="mb-3">Dotfiles management was a fairly new and interesting concept when I first began symlinking into my home directory.
+I guess this is to be expected as experience increases but nonetheless it's gratifying to realise.<br></br>Dotfiles management was a fairly new and interesting concept when I first began symlinking into my home directory.
 It still feels amazing to bootstrap a fresh machine and have it feel like home in just a few minutes, but the